 This information is provided without warranty of any kind, express or implied.
 Customers who purchase Sitecore offerings should make their purchase decision based upon products and features that are currently available.

 What is Sitecore’s approach to SaaS?
 What are the benefits?

 Our customers consume marketing and digital experience management software in different ways – mainly on-premises, via private cloud, managed cloud, managed services, and SaaS.
 Our strategy is to ensure that we have options to support the model that best supports our customers’ businesses.

-It is important to note that Sitecore already has SaaS products in our portfolio, including Sitecore Content Hub™ and Sitecore AI.
-As we continue to expand our SaaS portfolio, we will be bringing in new, additional use cases including the ability to deliver omnichannel content and personalized experiences to meet our customers’ needs.
+Sitecore already has SaaS products in our portfolio, including Sitecore Content Hub™ and Sitecore AI.
+As we continue to expand our SaaS portfolio, we will be bringing in new, additional use cases to meet our customers’ needs, including the ability to deliver omnichannel content and personalized experiences.

-As Sitecore advances the expansion of our SaaS portfolio, our vision is to enable customers to derive even more value from our applications through software that is:
+Our SaaS vision is to enable customers to derive even more value from our applications through software that is: